 Light single mill'd Cassimeres of every variety.
 Black " Doe Skin.
+66 Drab

-Drab Fancy Cassimere; Gambroon, White Satin London Drilling,
+Fancy Cassimere; Gambroon,

+White Satin London Drilling,

+Fancy

-Fancy Scotch Velvet; China Silks; Light Silks, White Satin and white Crimp'd Satin Vestings and Mersailles of every color.
+Scotch Velvet; China Silks; Light Silks, White Satin and white Crimp'd Satin Vestings and Mersailles of every color.

-Together with a rich and varied assortment of Fancy articles comprising Men's knit Silk and Cotton Shirts and Drawers; Mohair Scarls and fancy Silk and Satin Cravats; black and white Hoskin Gloves; Silk and Linen Cambric Handkerchieffs; Summer Stocks; Shirt Collars, Bosoms and Suspenders.
+Together with a rich and varied assortment of Fancy articles comprising Men's knit Silk and Cotton Shirts and Drawers; MohairScarfs and fancy Silk and Satin Cravats; black and white Hoskin Gloves; Silk and LinenCambric Handkerchieffs; Summer Stocks; Shirt Collars, Bosoms and Suspenders.

-The subscriber is sincerely thankful for the kind and liberal manner in which he has been sustained by the public, and he takes this opportunity, of assuring his numerous friends and customers, that he is at all times at their ser vice, ready and anxious to merit a continuance of their support and patronage.
-He hopes at all times to be characterized by punctuality,integrity and proceptitude, and he knows of no consideration which could induce him to swerve for one moment from that path in which are open and honorable business ought to be conducted.
+The subscriber is sincerely thankful for the kind and liberal-manner in which he has been sustained by the public, and he takes this opportunity of assuring his numerous friends and customers, that he is at all times at their ser vice, ready and anxious to merit a continuance of their support and patronage.
+He hopes at all times to be characterized by punctuality, integrity and promptitude, and he knows of no consideration which could induce him to swerve for one moment from that path in "which an open and honorable business ought to be conducted.

-When his friends and customers favor him with a call, he will tell them himself, what reduction has occurred in his prices, and he believes he hazzards nothing when he says that both his Goods and his prices will be such as
+When his friends and customers favor him with a call, he will tell them himself, what reduction has occurred in his prices, and he be lieves he hazzards nothing when he says that both his Goods and his prices will be such as to please the most fastidious.

-The subscriber also deems it expedient to ions, direct from Paris and London.
-The ad- close his accounts by Note or Cash, he would most respectfully remind his customers that he does business upon a credit of six months in most instances, and that the time allotted, has, in respect to a good many, expired.
-He hopes the call for a settlement will be general, for he wishes, in order to do full justice to all his customers, to know precisely the situation of his business.
-T. R. FENTRESS.
-N. B. A Plate of Spring Fashions just re-
+The subscriber also deems it expedient to close his accounts by Note or Cash, he would most respectfully remind his customers that he does business upon a credit of six months in most instances; and that the time allotted. has, in respect to a good many, expired.
+He hopes the call for a settlement will be general, for he wishes, in order to do full justice to all his customers, to know precisely the situation T. R. FENTRESS. of his business.
+N. B. A Plate of Spring Fushions just received.